googleprojectzero/TinyInst/README.md

 `-patch_return_addresses` - replaces return address with the original value, causes returns to be instrumented using whatever `-indirect_instrumentation` method is specified

 `-persist_instrumentation_data` (default = true) Does not reinstrument module on module unloads / reloads.
-Only works if module is loaded on the same address it was loaded before.
+Only works if the module is loaded on the same address it was loaded before.

 `-instrument_cross_module_calls` (default=true) If multiple `-instrument_module` modules are specified and one calls into another, jump to instrumented code of the other module without causing an exception (which would cause slowdowns).